 - Voice analytics: Identifies frustration or enthusiasm in customer calls.

-By gathering and integrating data from these sources, businesses can create a comprehensive picture of customer engagement.
+By gathering and integrating data from these sources, an enterprise can create a comprehensive picture of Client engagement.

 Methods for Analyzing Customer Interactions